quantumopticslkb-user/LKB_mkdocs/docs/programming/index.md

 ## Python

 The most used language in the team.
-Mandatory to interface with the lab's equipment. \
+Mandatory to interface with the lab's equipment.

+### Installation advice

 You can install python throught [Conda-forge](https://conda-forge.org/) or if you are a nerd [MAMBAFORGE](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).

 Unless you need specific installs for a project and you *know exactly what you are doing*, this is the safest most complete Python install.